andarkrc/SDA-Tema3/README.md

 		- Look at both reposts' `post_level`.
 		- If they are not equal, we call these 'offseted posts', and we need to 'climb' the one who has a bigger `post_level` until we get them to equal 'levels'.
-		- If they end up being the same post, it means that post is the 'common ancestor'.
+		- If they end up being the same post, that post is the 'common ancestor'.
 		- Once we get both posts at the same level, we 'climb' both of them, until they both have the same parent.
 		- That parent should be the 'common ancestor' of both reposts.